Theodore Roosevelt: Early life and education

 Family trips, including tours of Europe in 1869 and 1870, and Egypt in 1872, shaped his cosmopolitan perspective.
 Hiking with his family in the Alps in 1869, Roosevelt discovered the benefits of physical exertion to minimize his asthma and bolster his spirits.
+During one visit to Rome, Italy in 1870, Roosevelt met Pope Pius IX and even kissed his hand.
+This is despite the fact the he did not believe in Popes at the time and 'no real American would'.
 Roosevelt began a heavy regimen of exercise.
 After being manhandled by older boys on the way to a camping trip, he found a boxing coach to train him.

 Education

 Roosevelt was homeschooled.
 Biographer H. W. Brands wrote that, "The most obvious drawback...was uneven coverage of...various areas of...knowledge."
 He was solid in geography and bright in history, biology, French, and German; however, he struggled in mathematics and the classical languages.